BijonDurjoy/Php_login_system/README.md

 # PHP Login System

-A simple and secure PHP login system.
+Welcome to the PHP Secure Login System!
+This project showcases a robust, secure user authentication system developed during an internship at RiseUp Labs.

 ## Project Information

-This project was developed as part of an internship at RiseUp Labs.
+This project features a basic yet secure user authentication system using PHP and MySQL.
+It's packed with everything you need to manage user sessions securely.

 ## Features